hphelion/documentation/commercial/GA1/commerical.services-networking-overview.md

 The administrator can work with all projects in a domain.
 A user can only work with projects associated with that user.

-### Tracking masked IP addresses when using network address translation (NAT) ###
+### Tracking masked IP addresses when using network address translation (NAT) ### {#nat}

-If a malicious user uses NAT, you can identify his actual IP address using if you know the user's NAT address.
+If you know the NAT address of a malicious user, you can identify his actual IP address.
 HP Helion OpenStack offers several methods to lookup the Networking Service VM associated with the source of the abusive network traffic.

 For more information, see [Tracking masked IP addresses when using network address translation (NAT)](/helion/openstack/ga/maskedIP).